Lucy Boynton

 Lucy Boynton (born 17 January 1994) is a British actress.
 Born in New York City and raised in London, she made her professional debut as the young Beatrix Potter in Miss Potter (2006).

 She appeared in television productions Ballet Shoes (2007), Sense and Sensibility (2008) and Mo (2010), making guest appearances on Lewis, Borgia, Endeavour, and Law & Order: UK.
 Boynton portrayed writer Angelica Garnett on Life in Squares, which aired on BBC.
 She appeared as an isolated popular girl in The Blackcoat's Daughter (2015) and starred as a bold aspiring model in Sing Street (2016).
 She also appeared in horror films I Am the Pretty Thing That Lives in the House (2016) and Don't Knock Twice (2016).

 Boynton played Countess Andrenyi in Murder on the Orient Express (2017), which was a commercial success.
 Boynton portrayed an addict in Netflix's Gypsy (2017) and the daughter of a cult leader in Apostle (2018).
 Boynton gained recognition for starring as Mary Austin in the biopic Bohemian Rhapsody (2018).
 She appeared in HBO Max's Locked Down (2021).
 Boynton appeared as the privileged antagonist Astrid Sloan in the Netflix series The Politician, appeared in the second season of Modern Love, and starred in ITV's The Ipcress File (2022).

 Early life and education

-Boynton was born in New York to English parents, journalists Graham Boynton and Adrianne Pielou.
+Boynton was born in New York on 17 January 1994 to English parents, journalists Graham Boynton and Adrianne Pielou.
 The younger of two daughters, Boynton was initially raised in New York until the age of four when her family returned to Britain; thereafter, she was raised in southeast London.
 She retains dual citizenship of the United Kingdom and the United States.
 Boynton realized she wanted to act when she was ten, after a drama teacher taught her that "acting was not playing pretend; it was understanding the human mind and why people function as they do."
 She attended the private Blackheath High School, followed by James Allen's Girls' School in Dulwich.